 I’d always wondered why modern appliances were held together by Torx head screws.
 I mean, everyone has a flat head or a Phillips screwdriver.
 Or even an Allen key.
 A lot less people own Torx head screwdrivers.
 So why do appliance manufacturers put Torx head screws on their appliances?
 To annoy us?
 To make us spend money on Torx head screwdrivers as part of some wild conspiracy?

 Showing posts from: DIY & Home Improvement

-The digital switchover is well under way.
+The digital switchover is well underway.
 Have you switched over yet?
-If you’re not sure, Digital UK have a location checker on their website, which tell you if you’ve switched over, or if you haven’t, the year in which it’s scheduled.
+If you’re not sure, Digital UK has a location checker on their website, which tells you if you’ve switched over, or if you haven’t, the year in which it’s scheduled.
 The switchover has been rolling out to various parts of the country since 2007; we’re currently about 60% through the process – it finishes in 2012.Read more

 Fixing a home appliance yourself actually feels good.

 I’m quite used to fixing home appliances in front of the camera for the eSpares how-to videos.
 It’s a completely different kind of working day from the usual meetings and sitting at my desk.
 I really enjoy taking appliances apart and discovering (usually) how easy it is to fit spare parts and get them working again.
 Fixing it in front of the camera and thinking about how we can make the process as clear as possible for the viewer is sometimes challenging, but it’s incredibly rewarding too; particularly when we get customer comments through the eSpares site or through YouTube.
 Most viewers really appreciate the effort that we’ve gone to in helping them fix their appliance.Read more